MatthewAlexanderSmith/ticTacToe/README.md

-How to play:
+# How to play:

 1. clone repo

-2. run index.html in a browser
+2. open index.html in a browser

 3. enjoy!